open-contracting/deploy/docs/use/index.rst

    Is a service producing unexpected errors and interfering with your work?
 Please open an issue in the relevant `GitHub <https://github.com/open-contracting>`__ repository (or the `deploy <https://github.com/open-contracting/deploy>`__ repository if you don't know).
 Please follow this `issue template <https://github.com/open-contracting/deploy/issues/new?assignees=jpmckinney&template=critical-service-error.md&title=Critical+service+error>`__.

-   If urgent, contact James McKinney via Signal, WhatsApp or Google Hangouts.
-If absent, use the CRM to contact:
+   If urgent, contact James McKinney via email, Signal, WhatsApp or Google Hangouts.
+If he is absent, use the CRM to contact:

    -  Centro de Desarrollo Sostenible about Kingfisher Collect and Toucan
-   -  Dogsbody about Redmine CRM and PostgreSQL replica
+   -  Dogsbody Technology Ltd about Redmine CRM and PostgreSQL replica
    -  Datlab about Pelican

    For any gaps in responsibility, open a ticket in the CRM for Lindsey Marchessault to coordinate.